dylan-profiler/visions/README.rst

 ----------------

 This package is part of the `dylan-profiler <https://github.com/dylan-profiler>`_ project.
-The package is an important component for `pandas-profiling <https://github.com/pandas-profiling/pandas-profiling>`_.
+The package is core component of `pandas-profiling <https://github.com/pandas-profiling/pandas-profiling>`_.

 TODO: link to about page.